dboemer/object-detection-project/README.md

 ##### Increase of the batch size

-The batch size (`batch_size`) is increased from 2 to 4 (experiment02).
+The batch size (`batch_size`) is increased from 2 to 4 (experiment 2).
 Overall, the loss is significantly smaller than previously.
 The decreasing trend indicates that increasing the number of iterations could further decrease the loss.
 As explained earlier, this is hardely feasible with the work environment provided by Udacity, which is why this option is not further analyzed.
 As an alternative, the optimizer Adam is applied in the following section.

 <img src="images/experiment02-loss.svg" alt="Experiment02-loss" width="400"/>

 ##### Change the optimization algorithm

-The optimizer Adam ([link](https://www.tensorflow.org/api_docs/python/tf/keras/optimizers/Adam)) is applied with exponential decay ([link](https://www.tensorflow.org/api_docs/python/tf/keras/optimizers/schedules/ExponentialDecay)) of the learning rate and the default learning rate of 0.001; all other hyperparameters are unchanged with respect to the reference configuration (experiment03).
+The optimizer Adam ([link](https://www.tensorflow.org/api_docs/python/tf/keras/optimizers/Adam)) is applied with exponential decay ([link](https://www.tensorflow.org/api_docs/python/tf/keras/optimizers/schedules/ExponentialDecay)) of the learning rate and the default learning rate of 0.001; all other hyperparameters are unchanged with respect to the reference configuration (experiment 3).
 The following figure shows that the resulting total loss decreases more significantly than in the previous experiments.
 It increases, however, towards the end, which suggests, that either the learning rate is too high or the approximation of the gradient too crude.

 <img src="images/experiment03-loss.svg" alt="Experiment03-loss" width="400"/>

-For this reason, the batch size is again increased from 2 to 4, still with the Adam optimizer (experiment04).
+For this reason, the batch size is again increased from 2 to 4, still with the Adam optimizer (experiment 4).
 The resulting total loss becomes for the first time smaller than 1, as shown below.

 <img src="images/experiment04-loss.svg" alt="Experiment04-loss" width="400"/>